C4illin/systembolaget-data/README.md

 Systembolaget removed their official api for products, this is a workaround.
+It includes all data available as well as some historic data fetched from old excel documents.

 Currently used by:
 https://alkolist.github.io/